How Often Should You Water Your Lawn in the Fall?

 In the winter, the surface of the ground cools, but the deeper layers are probably still warmer.
 The cold top layer insulates the levels beneath.
 If your lawn has a sandier soil type, expect the ground to freeze sooner.
 If it’s dense like clay, then it will take longer to freeze.
 The particles are closer together in the denser soils, and the freezing process slows.

-When to Stop Watering Lawn for Winter
+When to Stop Watering Lawn Grass for Winter

+Should I water grass in winter?
 Temperatures matter.
 To get a good idea of what’s happening under your grass, you’ll need to monitor the weather.
 The length of time that the air is cold is a determining factor.
 The longer a cold spell endures, the more time the ground has to freeze.

 So, do you water grass in the winter?
 If it’s a cold winter, no. If it’s mild, then you can keep at it depending on the rainfall in your region.